kubernetes-sigs/kustomize/examples/wordpress/README.md

 # Demo: Injecting k8s runtime data into containers

 In this tutorial, you will learn how to use `kustomize` to declare a variable reference and substitute it in container's command.
+Note that, the substitution is not for arbitrary fields, it is only applicable to container env, args and command.

 To run WordPress, it's necessary to